coderdark/graphql/README.md

   }
 }
 ```
-+ Using GraphQL in React
++ Using GraphQL Mutations in React
   + Use `gql` utility from `urql` to interpolate (template tag) your GraphQL query or mutation, see below.
 ```
 //GraphQL Mutation